AdobeDocs/workfront.en/help/quicksilver/workfront-basics/updating-work-items-and-viewing-updates/work-on-it-and-done-buttons-accept-complete-work.md

   ![](assets/home-left-done-with-my-part-button-350x184.png)-->

-## Locate the Work On It and Mark as done button {#locate-the-work-on-it-and-done-button}
+## Locate the Work On It and Done button {#locate-the-work-on-it-and-done-button}

-You can locate the Work On it and Mark as done button in the following areas of Workfront:
+You can locate the Work On it and Done button in the following areas of Workfront:

 * The Home area in the My Work widget